stat545ubc-2024/assignment-b3-ajung02/README.md

     - If the selected variable is non-numeric, the app will inform you.

 #### 3. Visualizations:
-    - Generate a histogram for a chosen variable to explore its distribution.
+    - Generate a histogram for a chosen numeric variable to explore its distribution.
     - Create scatter plots between two variables with a computed correlation coefficient, including a linear trend line for better interpretation.